benhenshaw/benhenshaw.github.io/src/portfolio.md

 Go, JavaScript \
 [https://github.com/benhenshaw/screenplay](https://github.com/benhenshaw/screenplay) \

 A text-based (and web-based) multi-player improvisational real-time text adventure.
 Each player is given a character profile and a set of goals which they have to try to fulfil.
 The initial demo was built with a single scenario, but the project was constructed with the goal of supporting many different stories, each with its own set of characters and verbs.
-I used the explicit goals to incentivise role-play by rewarding players for the use of a characters *catch-phrase* or employing their speech patterns.
+I used the explicit goals to incentivise role-play by rewarding players for the use of a character's *catch-phrase* or for employing their speech patterns.

 ![](files/screen_play_landing_page.png)